codeboost/bea/cpp/README.md

 	A short description of the API is found in this file.

+Building
+	You must have the boost libraries installed.
+Although it bothers me to have this dependency, it is the easiest way to do cross-platform filesystem operations (required by beascript, which loads scripts and resolves includes).
+	On MacOS X, use
+		brew install -v boost 2>&1

+	You must build v8.

 Convert<T>

 	Specialize this with a custom type to define conversions from/to Javascript.